 Qualified, licensed plumbers will charge between $100 – $150 per hour depending on their level of experience (i.e. you’ll pay much higher for a Master Plumber than an apprentice plumber).

 Sounds like great money right?
 Plumbers, after all, are meant to be some of the richest trades around.

 That would probably be true if we didn’t have to pay wages, superannuation, insurances, travel, tax and more out of that hourly wage.
 Most qualified plumbers have spent five or more years working as apprentices and attending on-going training to be able to apply for and maintain their license.

 But I can get it cheaper somewhere else

 As Benjamin Franklin once said, “the bitterness of poor quality remains long after the sweetness of low price is forgotten”.

+On the flip side – if you get a quote from your intended plumber that is too good to be true, research them before accepting.
 Ask for and check the license number, research the internet for reviews and make sure they are the real deal with ASIC.

-The trade price and warranty that plumbers can obtain with their materials are far more beneficial than the cheap Aldi tap you’ve been able to score, so think twice before going out and purchasing your own materials.
+The trade price and warranty that plumbers can get with their materials are far more beneficial than the cheap Aldi tap you’ve been able to score, so think twice before going out and purchasing your materials.